-Her PhD research is an ethnography of philanthropic foodscape interventions in New Orleans more than a dozen years after Hurricane Katrina and levee failure.
+Her PhD research, “Feeding the City After the Flood: Foodscape Philanthropy in Post-Katrina New Orleans” is an ethnography of humanitarian interventions in the city’s food systems more than a dozen years after the levee failure.
 Jeanne studies the emergent philanthropic worlds of chefs: how their charitable institutions are created, practiced and contested, and how their efforts are shaped by an intersectional politics of race, class and gender.
-Jeanne contends that philanthropy, as part of private sector engagement more broadly, is playing an increasingly important role in development and should be considered an essential area of study in the geographies of humanitarian aid and assistance.
+She contends that philanthropy, as part of private sector engagement more broadly, is playing an increasingly important role in development and should be considered an essential area of study in the geographies of humanitarian aid and assistance.
+She was supervised by Sylvia Chant and Austin Zeiderman.

 Get in touch with me at: